 Founded in 1670, Charleston is the oldest town in South Carolina, and was one of the biggest in the country until the mid-19th century.
 It shouldn’t be a surprise, then, that the city’s historical sites are one of its major draws for tourists, but there is so much more.
 They also have a gorgeous waterfront, plenty of delicious restaurants, a great nightlife, and some of the best hospitality in America to boot.
 For culture lovers, come in the late spring to witness Spoleto Festival USA, one of the biggest performing arts festivals in the world.
 Don’t miss the local Low Country cuisine, which has influences ranging from English and French cuisine to the cuisine of the slaves who were once brought here.

-Greenville has one of the fastest growing economies and populations in the state, but its charming downtown and numerous natural and culture attractions put it on this list as well.
-Located in the foothills of the Appalachian Mountains, the area is forested and gently hilly, and Falls Park on the Reedy is an ideal place to enjoy the landscape.
-For architecture lovers, Greenville is home to one of Frank Lloyd Wright’s last creations, and the recently revamped downtown area is a great place to be an urban explorer.
+Greenville has one of the fastest growing economies and populations in the state, but its charming downtown and numerous natural and cultural attractions put it on this list as well.
+Located in the foothills of the Appalachian Mountains, the area is forested and hilly, and Falls Park on the Reedy is an ideal place to enjoy the landscape.
+For architecture lovers, Greenville is home to one of Frank Lloyd Wright’s last creations, and the recently revamped downtown area is a great place to explore.
 The West End Historic District, which used to be a complex of abandoned warehouses, is now a great example of how much the city has flourished lately.

 Hilton Head Island